More than wins, losses at stake as basketball season arrives | Times Leader

-If some team, any team, does climb a ladder in Indianapolis — and the top candidates include the usuals, with No. 1 Gonzaga, Duke, Kentucky and Kansas among them — then consider the season a success.
+If some team, any team, does climb a ladder in Indianapolis — and the top candidates include among them — then consider the season a success.

 Anything short of that, and nothing less than the future of college sports could hang in the balance.